learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 $ curl <node ip>:30000
 ```

-> Please note that you can retrieve the node's ip with `kubectl get nodes -o wide`
+> Please note that you can retrieve the node's IP with `kubectl get nodes -o wide`

 The application replies with *Hello World!* and the hostname of the container is running on.
 In the previous command, you should be greeted by `Hello world! via <hostname>`.

 If you keep requesting the same URL, you may notice how sometimes you get the same response and sometimes it changes. `kube-proxy` is acting as a load balancer and is looking at the routing list and distributing the traffic across the ten pods.

 What's more interesting is that it doesn't matter which node you request.
-The response could come from any pod, even one that is not hosted on the same node you made the request to.
+The response could come from any pod, even one that is not hosted on the same node you requested.

 To complete your setup, you should have an external load balancer routing the traffic to your nodes on port 30000.